September Convention: Treaty

 According to the terms of the treaty, Napoleon III would withdraw all French troops from Rome within two years; and King Victor Emmanuel II of Italy would guarantee the territorial integrity of the Papal States.

-This treaty was opposed by the Pope, the French Catholics, and by Italian patriots.
+This treaty was opposed by Pope Pius IX, the French Catholics, and by Italian patriots.
 When the government’s move to Florence was announced, it caused widespread rioting in Turin, whose repression caused 55 dead and at least 133 wounded among the protesters; however, the King and the Italian government were duly transferred on 3 February 1865 (with the sovereign taking up residence at Palazzo Pitti).
 The last French troops left Rome in December 1866.
-Napoleon III hoped that the Italian government and Pope Pius IX would negotiate a compromise that would allow the government to move from Florence to Rome.
+Napoleon III hoped that the Italian government and the Pope would negotiate a compromise that would allow the government to move from Florence to Rome.

 Because the intransigent Pius IX rejected all proposals, Italian patriots, under the leadership of Giuseppe Garibaldi, organized an invasion of Latium and Rome in October 1867.
 The patriots were defeated at Mentana by 2,000 French troops, sent by Napoleon III.
-A French garrison was kept in Rome to prop up the rule of Pius IX.
+A French garrison was kept in Rome to prop up the rule of Pius IX until withdrawn during the Franco-Prussian War.
+Not long after Rome was captured by Italian troops.

-In August 1870, following the outbreak of the Franco-Prussian war, the French garrison was recalled from Rome.
-Widespread public demonstrations demanded that the Italian government take Rome.
-The Italian government took no direct action until the defeat of Napoleon III at the Battle of Sedan, after which the Italian government was no longer bound by the September Convention.
-Victor Emmanuel sent Count Gustavo Ponza di San Martino to Pius IX with a personal letter offering a face-saving proposal that would have allowed the peaceful entry of the Italian Army into Rome, under the guise of offering protection to the Pope.